top of page

 The adjective 'nebulous' has its roots in Latin, specifically from the word 'nebula,' which means 'mist' or 'cloud.'
 The term was adopted into Middle English as 'nebulose' and later evolved into the modern 'nebulous.'
 Etymologically, 'nebulous' reflects its meaning as something hazy, vague, or unclear, lacking well-defined boundaries or precise details.
 This linguistic history emphasizes the connection to mist or cloudiness, highlighting the notion of something being obscured or shrouded in ambiguity, much like an object hidden within a cloud.

-Quiz: Find the meaning of the adjective nebulous:
+Find the correct meaning of the adjective nebulous:

 Try Again!